Ashanti (1979 film): Production

 The project was announced in January 1978 with Richard C. Sarafian to direct, Michael Caine, Omar Sharif, Peter Ustinov and Telly Savalas to star.
 Ken Norton was offered a role in the film but turned it down.

 The film was shot on location in Kenya starting in April.
-Two weeks into filming, director Richard Sarafian was sacked and replaced by Richard Fleischer.
-The female lead and cinematographer were fired.
-Telly Savalas who was in the cast had to drop out.
+Two weeks into filming, director Richard Sarafian was fired and replaced by Richard Fleischer.
+The female lead Beverly Todd and cinematographer were fired and Savalas had to drop out of the cast.
 Fleischer arranged for the script to be rewritten.
-George MacDonald Fraser, who had recently adapted Tai Pan for the producers, was commissioned to work on the script to help boost Sharif's part.
+George MacDonald Fraser, who had recently adapted Tai-Pan for the producers into a script that was ultimately not used in the eventually released 1986 film, was commissioned to work on the script to help boost Sharif's role of Prince Hassan.

 Director Fleischer and co-star Beverly Johnson were supposedly both removed from filming two-thirds of the way through the shoot due to sunstroke.
-However, an interview with Ms. Johnson included on the 2013 Severin Films Blu-ray edition of Ashanti makes no reference to these "removals", suggesting that they may belong to myth.
+However, an interview with Johnson included on the 2013 Severin Films Blu-ray edition of Ashanti makes no reference to these "removals", suggesting that they may belong to myth.